mike-wendt/cloudera-jupyter-notebook-spark/README.md

 # cloudera-jupyter-notebook-spark
-Settings for using Jupyter hub/notebook with CDH and Spark 2.1
+Settings for using Jupyter hub/notebook with CDH5 and PySpark
+> Including kernels for Spark inclued with CDH5 (currently 1.6) and the latest released version of Spark

 ## Install Jupyterhub